devopscenter/dcUtils/README.md

 a shared directory and you will execute it from there.
-It will ask a series of questions, what is your application name, what do you want for your username to be in the cloud environment, what directory do you want dcUtils cloned to, what directory do you want for your application development, etc.
+It will ask a series of questions, what is your application name, what do you want for your username to be in the cloud environment, what directory do you want dcUtils cloned to, what directory do you want for your application development, etc.   The last step to RUN-ME-FIRST.sh is that a line will need to be added to your shell rc file, such that a couple of new environemnt variables may be introduced to your command line sessions.
+You will need to determine which rc file that you need to put the source command in as it is dependent on which shell you use when interacting with the command line in a terminal window.
+The line to put will be 'source $HOME/.dcConfig/settings', of note it will add the dcUtils path to the
+$PATH variable, so that you can execute the dcUtils scripts from anywhere within your local machine.

 ```
 RUN-ME-FIRST.sh